 The solution involved an innovative approach by the Gecko robotics inspection Team.

 One of the most important features of every Gecko Robotics Inspection Team (GRIT) is that our inspectors have, at minimum, NDT Level II certification.
 This provides an added layer of inspection knowledge, as opposed to robot operators who do not have training or experience in a specific industry, or in manual inspection methodology.

-Our inspectors began with inspection of the integrity of the boiler tubes located on waterwalls and man-ways of each of the units.
-Gecko provided robotic ultrasonic and visual inspection of boiler front, rear, and side waterwalls as well as roof tubes.
-Because of the flat orientation of the waterwalls, inspection was accomplished using Gecko’s TOKA 3 robots.
+Our inspectors began with an inspection of the integrity of the boiler tubes located on waterwalls and man-ways of each of the units.
+Gecko provided a robotic ultrasonic and visual inspection of boiler front, rear, and side waterwalls as well as roof tubes.
+Because of the flat orientation of the waterwalls, the inspection was accomplished using Gecko’s TOKA 3 robots.

 Advanced Technology Combines with Old-School Inspection

 However, boiler tubes in the man-ways did not have sufficient clearance for the Gecko robot to operate.
-So, two Gecko inspectors conducted manual UT and visual inspection of man-way tubes, as well as Convection Cages, Economizers, Super-heaters and Re-heaters.
+So, two Gecko inspectors conducted manual UT and visual inspection of man-way tubes, as well as Convection Cages, Economizers, Super-heaters, and Re-heaters.

 How Long Does All This Data Mining Take?
 It's Wicked Fast!

-Gecko delivered 50% of the inspection data to the power company in 24 hours after the completion of inspection.
+Gecko delivered 50% of the inspection data to the power company in 24 hours after the completion of the inspection.
 The second 50% was delivered 24 hours later.
 Both data from the robotic inspection as well as the manual inspection were able to be displayed into a single source of truth for the client, living in the Gecko PortalTM

 - Tube condition analysis (UT thickness data map every 1’ elevation)

 - Manual UT/VT report